mlevison/APR-Markdown-Export/post/scrummaster-tales-the-story-of-production-support/index.md

   - "scrum"
   - "scrum-by-example"
 coverImage: "photodune-1105342-tripod-xs.jpg"
+excerpt: 'When we left Steve and the team they were just getting the shipping features ready and'
 ---

 ![Tripod - image licensed from Photodune](src/content/blog/scrummaster-tales-the-story-of-production-support/images/photodune-1105342-tripod-xs.jpg)_This article has been updated.
 You can find the newest version of this content [here](/blog/scrum-production-support.html)._